 Serge Sidorov, Ph.D.: Serge Sidorov is a Senior Research Engineer on the Netfabb Simulation development team at Autodesk Inc. He is a CAE-professional with in-depth hands-on knowledge of various aspects of the CAE workflow, from development and QA – to sales and UX – to application.
 Serge holds a PhD in Mechanical Engineering and has worked with finite element analysis (FEA) in various capacities (both on the user/customer side – Western Digital, Siemens, and on the developer side – Ansys, NEi Software, Autodesk) for the last 17 years.
 Serge joined Autodesk in 2014 through the NEi Software acquisition.
 He is passionate for innovation, research and entrepreneurship.

-Haiyang He, M.S.: Haiyang He is a Graduate Researcher on the Netfabb Simulation development team at Autodesk Inc. His work focuses on experimental validation for Additive Manufacturing process modeling.
+Haiyang He, M.S. (summer 2017): Haiyang He is a Graduate Researcher on the Netfabb Simulation development team at Autodesk Inc. His work focuses on experimental validation for Additive Manufacturing process modeling.
 He received his M.S. in Mechanical Design Theory from South China University of Technology and a B.S. in Mechanical Design Manufacturing and Automation from Nanjing Agricultural University.
 He is currently a Ph.D. student in Industrial Engineering at University of Illinois at Chicago.
 His research interests include numerical methods, robotics, and modeling, validation and process control of additive manufacturing.